antosubash/blog/src/_posts/microk8s/deploy-docker-registry-and-postgres-database-in-micro-k8s.md

 ## Introduction

-In this post we will see how to deploy and secure the registry along with deploying a postgres database in microk8s
+In this post we will see how to deploy and secure the registry along with deploying a postgres database in microk8s.
+We will also see how to connect to the created registry.
+We will also see how to create a secret in kubernetes and use it in the deployment.
+We will also see how to create a persistent volume and use it in the deployment.

 ## Parts